Does your Lead-to-Order process produce repeatable, scalable revenue?

 Pipeline Structure

 Does your pipeline tell you what is actually going to close — or is it a list of deals at stages nobody can define?
-Pipeline Structure defines how opportunities are created, qualified, and advanced.
+This dimension defines how opportunities are created, qualified and advanced.
+Weak pipeline structure is the primary reason CRM forecasts cannot be trusted and AI forecasting produces numbers that leadership ignores.

 -